-This category includes equity investments which the Group had not irrevocably elected to classify at fair value through other comprehensive income.
-Dividends on equity investments classified as financial assets at fair value through profit or loss are also recognised as other income in the consolidated statement of profit or loss when the right of payment has been established, it is probable that the economic benefits associated with the dividend will flow to the Group and the amount of the dividend can be measured reliably.
+This category includes listed equity investments which the Group had not irrevocably elected to classify at fair value through other comprehensive income.
+Dividends on listed equity investments classified as financial assets at fair value through profit or loss are also recognised as other income in the consolidated statement of profit or loss when the right of payment has been established.